-Prediction of SGA generally involves dichotomization of both GA and Z. A continuous model has been developed, where any specific cut - off of Z and GA can be applied to define a risk.
-Therefore a single model can be used for any choice of cut - offs for Z and GA.
+Prediction of SGA generally involves dichotomization of both GA at delivery and birth-weight Z-score.
+A continuous model has been developed, in which any specific cut-off of birth-weight Z-score and GA at delivery can be applied to define a risk.
+Therefore, a single model can be used for any choice of cut-offs for birth-weight Z-score and GA at delivery.
 This model will form the basis for a Bayesian update by adding biomarkers.